qingqingqingli/philosophers/wiki.md

     - Use many CPU cycles in some places but not others
     - Must respond to asynchronous events
     - Some work is more important than other work (priority interrupts)

+- `pthread_mutex_t a_mutex = PTHREAD_MUTEX_INITIALIZER;` This type of initialization creates a mutex called `fast mutex`.
+This means that if a thread locks the mutex and then tries to lock it again, it'll get stuck - it will be in a deadlock.

+- After we finished using a mutex, we should destroy it.
+Finished using means no thread needs it at all.

+### Condition variable

+- A condition variable is a mechanism that allows threads to wait (without wasting CPU cycles) for some event to occur.
+Several threads may wait on a condition variable, until some other thread signals this condition variable (thus sending a notification).

+- At this time, one of the threads waiting on this condition variable wakes up, and can act on the event.
+It is possible to also wake up all threads waiting on this condition variable by using a broadcast method on this variable.

+- Note that a condition variable does not provide locking.
+Thus, a mutex is used along with the condition variable, to provide the necessary locking when accessing this condition variable.

+### Synchronizing on threads exiting

+- Sometimes it is desired for a thread to wait for the end of execution of another thread.
+This can be done using the `pthread_join()` function.
+It receives two parameters: a variable of type pthread_t, denoting the thread to be joined, and an address of a void* variable, into which the exit code of the thread will be placed.
+  The `pthread_join()` function suspends the execution of the calling thread until the joined thread is terminated.

+### Detaching a thread

+- Threads that are in a 'join-able' state, must be joined by other threads, or else their memory resources will not be fully cleaned out.
+This is similar to what happens with processes whose parents didn't clean up after them (also called 'orphan' or 'zombie' processes).

+- If we have a thread that we wish would `exit whenever it wants` without the need to join it, we should put it in the detached state.
+This can be done either with appropriate flags to the pthread_create() function, or by using the pthread_detach() function.

 ### semaphore